');

 About Springfield, IL

-Springfield is a major city in Illinois with a population of 113,714 residents.
-The median household income is $65,537 per year, which is near the national average.
-The median age in Springfield is 40.7 years.
+Springfield is a major city located in Illinois with a population of 113,714 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,537 per year, which is 13% below the national median of $75,149.
+The median age of 40.7 years is close to the US median age of 38.9 years.

 How Springfield Ranks in Illinois